codatio/legal/docs/faqs.md

 ---
-title: FAQs for Legal and Procurement
+title: FAQs for legal and procurement
 sidebar_position: 1
 ---